 Preparation for Success: Digital Package

-You'll need to do a 4-week online 'Preparation for Success' package before you start this course, either in June or September 2015.
+You'll need to do a four-week online 'Preparation for Success' package before you start this course.
 You won’t be assessed on this, but it’s very helpful for students who are returning to education.
 It will help to refresh and develop your study skills, and it provides an introduction to our Virtual Leaning Environment, our library resources, and research skills.

 Attendance at interview

 Attendance on the interview days is compulsory.
 On the interview day all candidates will be assessed for maths and literacy competence.

 This course is intended for qualified nurses or midwives who'd like to apply for re-entry to the nursing and midwifery professional register.
 You'll need to be employed as a healthcare support worker while you're on this course.
 Your employer should confirm the availability of a placement and appropriate mentorship (a sign-off mentor is required), for you to complete the practice component of this course.
 You may find that some organisations can employ you as a non-registered nurse/midwife, then as a band 5 nurse/midwife afterwards.
 Contact organisations' human resources departments or lead education managers to discuss your options.
 While you're studying, you'll have a student uniform so that you're recognised as a learner in the practice area and colleagues can support your professional development.

 You are required to attend a compulsory induction day, in order to complete your registration and prepare for the course.

 The Faculty of Health, Social Care & Education is the largest provider of health, social care and education courses in the East of England, with over 6,000 students from more than 20 countries.

 With 95% of our students finding full-time employment within six months of graduating, you can be sure that our courses have been designed with your career in mind.
 We’ve been educating nurses, midwives and social workers for over 25 years.